 The signs of a tsunami would be the rumbling in the ground from an earthquake, or if the water on the shoreline pulls back leaving bare sand.
 If this happens, then its time to run to higher ground.
 But if by chance you are caught in one, your best chance of survival is to find a floating object and hold on for dear life.

-Scientists based in Hawaii, in the U.S, have established the Pacific Tsunami Warning System.
+Scientists based in Hawaii, have established the Pacific Tsunami Warning System.
 It’s a network of seismic-monitoring stations and sea-level gauges.
 They can detect earthquakes and abnormal changes in sea level.
 It helps the scientists to decide whether a tsunami has been triggered by an earthquake.

-Nowadays, thanks to better communication systems, authorities use radio and TV broadcasts to warn people if there is a need to evacuate, if a tsunami is on its way.
+Nowadays, thanks to better communication systems, authorities use radio and TV broadcasts to warn people if there is a need to evacuate.
 Then the fire, police and ambulance services are put on red alert, and the hospitals prepare to treat tsunami victims.
 In most cases the police and the army usually help to organize the evacuations.

 Anyone on boats near the coast should head out to sea if they hear a tsunami warning.
 Boats near the coast will be tossed and smashed onto the shores like toys.

 The most deadliest tsunami recorded was on the 26th December, 2004, in the Indian Ocean.
-The Earthquake that generated this tsunami is estimated to have released the energy of 23,000 Hiroshima-type atomic bombs.
+The earthquake that generated this tsunami is estimated to have released the energy of 23,000 Hiroshima-type atomic bombs.
 It unleashed a series of killer waves that sped across the Indian Ocean.
-It affected 12 different countries and killed more than 225,000 people and also left millions more homeless, making it perhaps the most destructive tsunami in history.
+It affected 12 different countries, leading to more than 225,000 fatalities, and millions more homeless, making it perhaps the most destructive tsunami in history.

 Since 1800, over 40 tsunamis have hit Hawaiian islands.
 Hawaii has about one tsunami every year, and a serious one every seven years.
 Nowadays in Hawaii, many offices and hotel buildings are now designed on stilts.
-The ground floor is open parking space so that the water will pass through the open space and not damage the building structure.
+The ground floor is open parking space, so that the water will pass through the space, and not damage the building structure.